National Manager, Tobacco Programs (NAT #1920-21)

 - Experience with policy implementation, community organizing, tobacco control, and working with under-served communities preferred.
 Excellent written and oral communications skills.

 - Ability to work well with a team, under pressure, and follow through to completion on assigned projects and meet deadlines.

 - Organizational skills for handling details, setting project and administrative priorities.

 - Computer proficiency in MS Office, web-based and electronic communication essential.
 Some travel required.

-Please send or e-mail letter of application and resume with salary requirements to (include job title in subject of email):
+To apply send cover letter, resume and salary requirements to (include job title and job number in subject of email):

 Human Resources Department

 The American Lung Association is dedicated to a diverse workforce.

 Equal Opportunity Employer M/F/D/V

 Sign up for the latest lung health news delivered right to your inbox.